ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 From an engineering performance analysis point of view, static analyses of bars and trusses are conducted with the following objectives:

-- Determining the internal forces and consequently the stresses that developed in the members
+- Determining the internal forces and consequently the stresses that developed in the members.
-- Evaluating the axial deformation, the members experienced upon loading
+- Evaluating the axial deformation, the members experienced upon loading.

 The following technical points are frequently considered for the computer analysis of trusses: